MENU

 • Transactional: Occurs when a user is searching with a specific outcome in mind.
 E.g. ‘HP Pavilion 15-eh0017na Laptop’

 As you can see, the broader the search term, the further away we are from being ready to purchase.
-We tend to get more specific as purchase intent increases.
+Our search queries tend to get more specific as purchase intent increases.
 With this in mind, it’s important to craft your content to match the user's end goal otherwise you’ll struggle to rank well.

 There are many in depth guides across the internet that teach you how to build links, but here are a few techniques:

-• Create high quality content that people want to link to
+• Create high quality content that people naturally want to link to

 • Set up Google Alerts for brand mentions and ask for a backlink